TrappedWithXcode/trappedwithxcode.github.io/README.md

-# atticadmin.github.io
+# Attic Admin - The Homelab Journey
-A dedicated page for documenting my Homelab journey
+> This Github page serves as guide/tutorial and also a documentation to my homelab setup.